What is Functional Communication Training (FCT)?

 Functional Communication Training (FCT) is a therapy for autistic children.
 It aims to help children replace challenging behaviour that negatively affects them or other people with new ways of communicating.

-The therapy might focus on verbal communication, or it might include signing, pictures or speech generating devices.
+The therapy might focus on verbal communication, or it might include signing, pictures or speech-generating devices.

-FCT is often used in combination with other behavioural therapies.
+Functional Communication Training is often used in combination with other behavioural therapies.

-Who is Functional Communication Training (FCT) for?
+Who is Functional Communication Training for?

-What is Functional Communication Training (FCT) used for?
+What is Functional Communication Training used for?

-Functional Communication Training (FCT) is used to identify the purpose of a challenging behaviour and help children learn new ways of communicating that involve similar or less effort.
+- help children learn new ways of communicating that involve similar or less effort.

-Where does Functional Communication Training (FCT) come from?
+Where does Functional Communication Training come from?

 The first research on functional communication was conducted in the 1980s in the United States.

-Functional Communication Training (FCT) is based on learning theory and the principles of Applied Behaviour Analysis (ABA).
+Functional Communication Training is based on learning theory and the principles of Applied Behaviour Analysis (ABA).
 Learning theory suggests that how people behave in a situation depends on their previous experiences of similar situations.

-What does Functional Communication Training (FCT) involve?
+What does Functional Communication Training involve?

 The first step is a detailed functional assessment of a child’s challenging behaviour.